Dylan-Truong/04-Code-Quiz/README.md

 ## Description

-A Quiz App based on Javascript, CSS and HTML where you can practice your knowledge.
+A Coding Quiz App based on Javascript, CSS and HTML where you can practice your knowledge by answering a timed multiple-choice questions.

 ## URLs